 Before we describe how our proposed approach implements the MAPE-K loop, this subsection introduces how we define our self-adaptation rules, as well as the \ac{dsl} that allows designers to easily create new rules.
-As depicted in \Cref{fig:rule_strategy}, the main components of each rule $r\in R$ are the trigger $t_r$, a set $S_r$ of strategies that solve the uncertainty of the rule, and the criticality level $c_r \in \{\text{OK, WARNING, ERROR}\}$.
+As depicted in \Cref{fig:rule_strategy}, the main components of each rule $r\in R$ are the failure $t_r \in T$, a set $S_r$ of strategies that resolve the failure, and the criticality level $l_r \in \{\text{\texttt{NON\_CRITICAL}, \texttt{WARNING}, \texttt{ERROR}}\}$.